Stratus3D/elixir_erlang_for_rubyists/process_chain/README.md

     > message = :test # The messsage to send
     > ProcessChain.start(processes, loops, message)

+`start_timed` does the same thing but times to looping function:

+    > ProcessChain.start_timed(processes, loops, message)

 You should see something like this printed out after you run the start function:

     Sending message `test`!